awsdocs/aws-kms-developer-guide/doc_source/tagging-keys.md

 TagValue = "Alpha"
 ```

- For more information, see [Creating keys](create-keys.md) and [Editing keys](editing-keys.md)\.
 For general information about tags, including the format and syntax, see [Tagging AWS resources](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) in the *Amazon Web Services General Reference*\.

 Tags help you do the following:
 + Identify and organize your AWS resources\.
 Many AWS services support tagging, so you can assign the same tag to resources from different services to indicate that the resources are related\.
 For example, you can assign the same tag to an AWS KMS [customer master key](concepts.md#master_keys) \(CMK\) and an Amazon Elastic Block Store \(Amazon EBS\) volume or AWS Secrets Manager secret\.
 You can also use tags to identify CMK for automation\.